-- Bring some DVDs and your laptop.
-The resorts on the Perhentians are basic and, even the expensive ones, don’t have TVs.
+- Download some movies onto your iPad or your laptop.
+The resorts on the Perhentians are basic and, even the expensive ones, often don’t have TVs.

 Plan to take some downtime while you’re on the Perhentian Islands.
 The internet is slow, expensive and constantly drops in and out.
 Besides, who could bear to be inside working with this a few metres away???